danditomaso/danditomaso/README.md

 ### Hey there 👋

 I'm Dan Ditomaso.
-I'm a front-end engineer focused on React, Node, Typescript and everything in between.\
+I'm a front-end developer focused on React, Node, Typescript and everything in between.\
 My interests include rock climbing, ultimate frisbee and functional programming.

 ### Skills ⌨